chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 Description: A walkthrough creating a Chocolatey extension package
 ---

-As we've mentioned in other articles, a Chocolatey package can do anything PowerShell can - including sharing functions and logic between packages.
+As we've mentioned in other articles, a Chocolatey package can do near anything PowerShell can - including sharing functions and logic between packages.

 In this how-to, we'll talk about sharing functions between packages using extension packages.

-### What is an Extension Package
+### What Is an Extension Package

 In Chocolatey-parlance, an extension package is a package that extends the ability of other Chocolatey packages, by making additional PowerShell functions or cmdlets available.

 Most simply put, a given extension package will import one or more PowerShell modules every time `choco` runs!

-### Why would I want to use one?
+### Why Would You Use An Extension Package

 The main reason we talk about extension packages is to reduce having to add the same lines of code or functions to multiple packages you maintain.